disarm-platform/docs/api-docs/Using-DiSARM-API-from-R-tutorial.md

     )
 ```

-Now we have created a list of the JSON object we are going to send to
+We have now created a list of the JSON object we are going to send to
 the function, which includes `points` as a `geo_list` class object.
 This
 replicates the JSON structure of a GeoJSON.
 Now let’s use the `POST`
 function from the `httr` package to send it to the function.